FedTP: Federated Learning by Transformer Personalization: Experiments

-To eliminate the impact due to the differences in model architectures, we transferred the same Transformer-based architecture of FedTP to the baseline methods and further compared them with FedTP in Table \ref{transformer-based}.
-To denote these methods, we added a ``-T'' after the algorithm name.
-The results in Table \ref{transformer-based} show that, even if the same Transformer-based backbone is applied in the benchmark algorithms, our FedTP still outperforms them by a clear margin.
-This also validates our prior claims in the Introduction: 1) the FedAvg algorithm may ruin the client-specific representations in Transformers as Local-T works even better than FedAvg-T; 2) the personalized self-attention learned by FedTP can handle the data heterogeneity effectively.
+\emph{2) Performance Analysis:} We compared the performance of FedTP to some well-known federated learning methods.
+Note that these methods were originally implemented based on CNN backbones.
+Here we used the same Transformer architecture of FedTP to replace their CNN backbones for a fair comparison.
+To mark the modification, we added a ``-T'' after the algorithm name to denote these methods.
+The average test accuracy of these algorithms is reported in Table \ref{transformer-based}, which shows that FedTP outperforms all of them by a clear margin.
+This also validates our prior claims in the Introduction: 1) the FedAvg algorithm may impair the client-specific representations in Transformers as Local-T works even better than FedAvg-T; 2) the personalized self-attention learned by FedTP can handle the data heterogeneity effectively.
+As shown in Table \ref{transformer-based}, FedTP significantly outperforms Vanilla Personalized-T in all settings, which verified that {\it learn-to-personalize} leverages the strengths of self-attention in Transformer models to improve their performance in federated learning over heterogeneous data.
 Additionally, FedTP is also superior to FedPer-T. This indicates that personalizing the projection matrices in self-attention layers is much more effective than personalizing the last classification head.

-We analyzed the test accuracy vs. global communication rounds curve of FedTP in comparison with other Transformer-based methods in Fig. \ref{dirichlet_CIFAR-10}.
+We analyzed the test accuracy vs. global communication rounds curve of FedTP in comparison with other Transformer-based methods in Fig. \ref{dirichlet_CIFAR-100}.
 FedTP shows a smoother curve and achieves higher accuracy compared with the others.
-This further proves that the self-attention Mechanism is a crucial part to overcome data heterogeneity effectively.
+This further proves that the self-attention mechanism is a crucial part to overcome data heterogeneity effectively.